 One final consideration is if the switch is powering multiple devices and stops running for any reason, all devices connected to it will lose power.

-What Are the Benefits of PoE Switches?
+What Are The Benefits Of PoE Switches?

 PoE switches have some great benefits.
 As they cover both network and power, you will only need one cable for each device, rather than two.
-This helps when you have limited space tp run cables, or your office already has too many cables to organise neatly.
+This helps when you have limited space to run cables, or your office already has too many cables to organise neatly.

 PoE is also great for expanding a network where power is an issue.
 For example, if you want to create a bank of computers in a part of the room with limited power sockets.